 We all live our own story.
 But, often we get stuck in the limited or false stories that fail to sustain us, or contribute to others.
 This is about a bigger story and opportunity for others to know who you truly are, who they are, and or can be . . .

 Stories are an ancient art.
 They have been around longer than the first book, or the world wide web.
 Everyone loves going to movies and watching stories, especially when they reveal something we can discover within ourselves.
 When we hear stories that are victorious, they are basically so because they remind us of what is true or possible in life.
-They develop imagination and empathy with the oneness of being human and alive.
+They develop imagination and empathy with the oneness of being human and fully alive.

 Thank goodness!
 Because our ability to voice stories is just about our profoundest gift!
 Make the most of what you're given, what you bring into being, and what you give back for yourself, your loved ones, and the world.
-That is a Legacy.
+That is a legacy.

 Each life is unique, sacred, and extraordinary - a legacy in the making.

 How many lives and hearts will we touch in our lifetime?

 We all want to belong and have meaning in life and be the best that we can be.
 One of the first words a child repeatedly asks is why??
 As we grow older, we usually examine our lives and wonder if we've been living truthfully or made any real difference.
 Why not imagine your story expanding yourself — the experience of others — especially those you love or humanity itself.
 We’ve all seen the awesome power that one human being can have in their own simple, kind, and extraordinary way to making this world a better place.

 While each of us can have a different idea of what a legacy is, a legacy is more than leaving a lifetime of hard work in material wealth.
 You may not be sure what legacy you're leaving, or for whom.
 Legacy can be a larger idea than just an inheritance for your family.

 No matter who we are, we all have a lifetime of wealth in knowledge, experience, and blessings . . .